papistan/Scoutr/README.md

 To run the app locally, the prerequisite deveopment environment needs to be installed.
 Follow [these instructions](https://facebook.github.io/react-native/docs/getting-started.html) and select the "Building Projects with Native Code" tab.

 If/when React Native and its dependancies are installed, Scoutr can be run by cloning this repository and using the following commands in terminal:

-Note: Scoutr has not yet been optimized for the Android platform

 ```
 npm install